 Hurricane Dorian: What You Need To Know

-Hurricane Dorian has caused catastrophic destruction in the Bahamas as a massive Category 5 storm.
-Project HOPE is on the ground helping assess the damage and meet people’s urgent needs.
+On September 1, Hurricane Dorian slammed into the Bahamas as a massive Category 5 storm, causing catastrophic damage on Abaco and Grand Bahama Island.
+Project HOPE is on the ground meeting people’s medical needs and helping the islands prepare for the long recovery ahead.
 Get the facts about this storm and learn more about how you can help now.

 One of the strongest Atlantic hurricanes on record